diogro/cv/english.md

 - The Evolution of Pleiotropy and Modularity
 - Invited speaker
-- __5th meeting of the European Society for Evolutionary Developmental Biology (EED), Uppsala, Suécia__
+- __5th meeting of the European Society for Evolutionary Developmental Biology (EED), Uppsala, Sweden__

 ## Research